utmthesis/utmthesis/README.md

 Page Scaling : None (It is a common mistake to select "Fit to printable area", or "Shrink to printable area", or similar.
 Leave it at "None".)
 Scale : 100% (This causes the page to zoom in/out.
 Leave it at 100%.)
 Failing to set these printer job options will result in a printout that is out of scale/margin.

+## Changes in version 5.2
+1. Degree Specialization included.
+2. Italicize Degree Specialization in supervisor(s) declaration.
+3. Space between Title Heading and Title Name in ToC is reduced.Change the values of `em` at line 555, 556 and 557  in `utmthesis.cls` if required.Windows Notepad will not show the code correctly.
+Use Sublime Text or Notepad++  for this purpose.

+Note: On 64Bit OS, change the `Format 35` to `Format 49` in `utmthesis.layout`at line 13.

 ## Changes in version 5.1
 1. The declaration and cover pages depends on the intake year.